 Architecture

-This page explains how Rediacc works under the hood: the two-tool architecture, operating modes, security model, and configuration structure.
+This page explains how Rediacc works under the hood: the two-tool architecture, adapter detection, security model, and configuration structure.

 Two-Tool Architecture